Bringing this Vision to Life

 To communities, tech parks are a way to build the tax base, bring in family-sustaining jobs, and increase economic viability.
 For tenant companies, tech parks offer accessibility to shared services; utilities; internet, phone, and satellite communications; transportation; and other infrastructure that is critical to running a business in the 21st century.

 Broome County is one of the poorest counties in New York.
 It has consistently lost population in recent years due in part to the lack of family-sustaining job opportunities for new and established residents.
 It’s critical that we grow to secure the long-term viability of our community for generations to come.
-We anticipate the development of this land could result in nearly $1 billion in annual economic activity through sales, compensation, tax revenue, and indirect business growth.
-It is impossible to guarantee a vibrant economic future for Broome County without new development sites.
-To be most successful, we need the support of our federal, state, and local elected officials, as well as the support of our business and community leaders.
+We anticipate the development of this land could support about 7,000 jobs, $690 million in earnings and $2.3 billion in economic activity at full buildout after 20 years.